 Share In honor of Bob Langer’s pioneering spirit, each recipient of a Langer Prize will be awarded an unrestricted grant up to $100,000 as seed funding, which will enable them to pursue “blue-sky” ideas that may lead to significant innovations.
 Recipients will become part of a network of Langer Fellows, with access to, and support from, some of the industry’s foremost experts in innovation and entrepreneurship.
 The purpose of this grant is to encourage creative individuals to follow an entrepreneurial path, creating a cadre of young researchers skilled in tackling high-risk, high-impact challenges within a wide-range of industries.
 Although applicants are reviewed for their accomplishments, the Langer Prizes Fellowship is not a lifetime achievement award, but rather an investment in an individual’s potential and interest in entrepreneurial endeavors.
+This prize will reside within AIChE’s Center for Innovation and Entrepreneuring Excellence (CIEE) and governance of prize will be overseen by a selection committee reporting to the Executive Committee of the AIChE Foundation.
 Learn more about the Langer Prizes Endowment.
-Criteria for the Selection of Langer Fellows: A truly innovative idea or original approach A reasonable probability of a future technological application A tangible promise of a valuable contribution to society Deadline: August 1, 2019Instructions: The application/proposal package should include: a CV a 1000-word description of the challenges confronting the development of their product or process and how these challenges may be overcome in order to bring this new product or process to market names of three references submitting letters of support The application package should be sent to LangerPrizes@aiche.org or by mail by August 1, 2019 to: The Langer Prize Attention: Dr. Gabriel Levesque-Tremblay 23rd Floor, 120 Wall Street New York, NY 10005 The letters of support should also be sent by the references to the same address by August 1, 2019.
+Criteria for the Selection of Langer Fellows: A truly innovative idea or original approach A reasonable probability of a future technological application A tangible promise of a valuable contribution to society Deadline: August 1, 2019Instructions: The application/proposal package should include: a CV a 1000-word description of the challenges confronting the development of their product or process and how these challenges may be overcome in order to bring this new product or process to market names of three references submitting letters of support The application package should be sent to LangerPrizes@aiche.org or by mail by August 1, 2019 to: The Langer Prize Attention: Hailey Murphy, Engineering Specialist 23rd Floor, 120 Wall Street New York, NY 10005 The letters of support should also be sent by the references to the same address by August 1, 2019.
 Requirements: A bachelor of science degree is required, preferably in chemical engineering or bio-related engineering; an advanced degree preferred.
 A doctoral degree is expected, preferably in chemical engineering.
 Recipients must use this fellowship to bridge research ideas to commercialization of a product or process that will create a transformative impact on society.
-The inaugural awardee will be acknowledged at the 2019 AIChE Honors Ceremony in Orlando, FL and will be expected to present a high level summary of their project at the TBD conference held in December 2019.
+The inaugural awardee will be acknowledged at the 2019 AIChE Honors Ceremony in Orlando, FL and will be expected to present a high level summary of their project at a subsequent AIChE conference, at a date to be determined.
 A summary report of the status of the project should be submitted to the AIChE Foundation by January 15, 2021.
 Selection process: Applications are evaluated by a Selection Committee composed of 3 but no more than 5 innovators/entrepreneurs (1 academic/2 industry) who have a proven track record in the evaluation and/or commercialization of products or processes.
 The Selection Committee is appointed by the Executive Committee of the AIChE Foundation.
 Each appointee shall serve a three-year term, with no more than two rotating off each year in a staggered manner.
 The Selection Committee makes its final recommendation to the Executive Committee of the AIChE Foundation.
 The Executive Committee of the AIChE Foundation shall appoint the Chair of the Selection Committee and the responsibility of the chair will be to assemble the committee members, distribute nomination documentation and oversee the selection process.
 If the chair deems appropriate, a confidential discussion through mail or conference call may be conducted at the beginning of selection.
 Each member has one vote, including the chair.
 The chair may elect to have a two round or three round voting, especially in the case that the number of candidates is large.
 Personal interviews may be conducted for final selection.
-The awardee will be notified by August 25, 2019.
-The inaugural Langer Prize will be presented at the AIChE Annual Meeting.
+The awardee will be notified in Fall 2019.
+The inaugural Langer Prize recipient will be announced at the AIChE Annual Meeting.